wgxcodersdc/organization/learning-resources/front-end-hack-nights/first_timers_guide.md

 When someone says “frontend” of the web, what they really mean is the part of the website or web application that a person can visually see and interact with.
 As the name states “Front-End” is the part of the code that is on the front of the application.
 The main purpose of the front-end code is to interact with user, as well as present the data in a well-defined style, and structure.
 It usually consists of two parts:

-* the design - aesthetics of the website or application, understanding element arrangements on the screen, the color and font choices
+* design - aesthetics of the website or application, understanding element arrangements on the screen, the color and font choices

 * front end web development or client-side development- development of those elements of a website that the user sees and interacts with directly.
 This piece involves programming skills, comprising mainly of **HTML**, **CSS**, and **Javascript** but certainly not limited to them.